Thank you for reading our post, please rate this article at the end.

 2. Coachmen Clipper Express 9.0TD (1,080lbs)

-One or two persons can sleep comfortably with room for the extra load.
-It has a smaller construct without slide-up beds as such, it reduces the amount of time expended in its set-up.
+One or two people can sleep comfortably with room for the extra load.
+It has a smaller construct without slide-up beds; as such, it reduces setup time.

 Despite its spaciousness, the Clipper Express is a lightweight champion, clocking in at under 1200 lbs.
 That means it’s a cinch to tow with just about any car, no fancy towing gear necessary.